-Finma S.A., Arhsa S.A. and Techinst S.A. a group of companies controlled by San Faustin in which we have a 33% share ownership and other affiliates of San Faustin have the remaining share ownership, provides administrative, legal and other support services to San Faustin's affiliates in Argentina, including us.
-Fees accrued for these services amounted to \$12 million in 2017, \$11 million in 2016 and \$14 million in 2015.
+Finma S.A., Arhsa S.A (merged with Finma on January 1, 2018) and Techinst S.A. a group of companies controlled by San Faustin in which we have a 33% share ownership and other affiliates of San Faustin have the remaining share ownership, provide administrative, legal and other support services to San Faustin's affiliates in Argentina, including Tenaris.
+Fees accrued for these services amounted to \$10 million in 2018, \$12 million in 2017 and \$11 million in 2016.